Chorus for Rahul as Cong president grows louder as CWC meets | Politics

 Ahead of a crucial Congress Working Committee (CWC) meeting, Rajasthan Chief Minister Ashok Gehlot said no one was taking on Prime Minister Narendra Modi as Gandhi does and was fighting resolutely.

-''The prime minister has to start his speech after targeting Rahul Gandhi, you can understand what this means,'' Gehlot said.
+''The prime minister has to start his speech after targeting Rahul Gandhi, you can understand what this means.
+All of us want that Rahul ji should take on the mantle of party leadership,'' Gehlot told reporters.

+He also hailed Priyanka Gandhi for resolutely fighting in Uttar Pradesh, saying the 'Ladki hoon lad sakti hu campaign' resonated in the entire country.

-He accused the BJP of winning the recent round of assembly polls by indulging in polarisation.
+Gehlot alleged that the Bharatiya Janata Party (BJP) won the recent round of assembly polls by indulging in polarisation.
 However, he accepted that the Congress lost in Punjab due to infighting.

+The Rajasthan chief minister also accused Bahujan Samaj Party (BSP) supremo Mayawati of colluding with the BJP in Uttar Pradesh.

 Karnataka Congress president D K Shivakumar also backed the idea to make Gandhi the party chief.